project-bluebird/docs/README.md

 The book website can then be viewed in the browser by opening `_build/html/index.html`.

-The static website can be viewed in the browswer using this link
+The static website can be viewed in the browswer using this link that should work